Arda-Computer/Arda/README.md

 Moving away from a form-factor that is as deeply entrenched as conventional personal computing - having not changed in the past half a century - is no easy feat.
 We’re therefore taking a staged approach to building this future:

-`1.
-Milestone 1:` Reaching feature parity with conventional personal computers.
+`Milestone 1:` Reaching feature parity with conventional personal computers.
 Luckily, since most of what we do today is in the browser, we can build a tool on top of this preexisting, open and powerful ecosystem.

-`2.
-Milestone 2:` Become more usable, convenient and faster to use than conventional personal computers.
+`Milestone 2:` Become more usable, convenient and faster to use than conventional personal computers.
 Using XR-native features like eye tracking, higher i/o bandwidth and multiplayer to take the product from hobbyists to mass market.

-`3.
-Milestone 3:`  Build a platform based on WebXR, allowing developers to build new types of applications.
+`Milestone 3:`  Build a platform based on WebXR, allowing developers to build new types of applications.

 ## Contributing